 The Bane of Bunions

-A bunion is a prominent bump (bony enlargement) on the inside of the big toe joint due to increased pressure on the joint.
+A bunion is a prominent bump on the inside of the big toe joint due to faulty foot mechanics and increased pressure on the joint.
 A shift of the big toe toward the smaller toes often co-exists with a bunion, this is called hallux valgus.
-Bunions are progressive - they can get worse over time without treatment, although some change faster than others.
-Bunions can cause pain and limit mobility.
-Sometimes seen with inflammation, swelling and redness on the inside of the big toe joint & improperly fitting shoes often aggregate the problem.
+Bunions are progressive - they can get worse over time without treatment.
+Bunions can cause pain and limit mobility, sometimes seen with inflammation, swelling and redness on the inside of the big toe joint.
+Improperly fitting shoes often aggregate the problem.

 Excessive Pronation - If your arch excessively collapses, often it leads you to push off though the inside portion of your foot leading to increased pressures on the big toe joint.
-Excessive pressure promotes shifting of the joint and leads to bunion formation and progression.
+Excessive pressure promotes shifting of the joint and leads to bunion formation and progression and

 Non-surgical treatment options:

 Massaging and exercises to loosen tight muscles and tissue and build strength